 It was four o’clock in the morning.
-We were startled from sleep by our four year old son who was scared.
+We were startled from sleep by our four-year-old son who was scared.
 He said he had seen a huge mouse in the hall while on his way to the bathroom.
 “It looked like a Guinea Pig,” he said, with tears in his voice.
-“That’s a big mouse” I thought to myself.
+I thought to myself, “That’s a big mouse.”
 I told him to go on to the bathroom.
 I said, “A mouse won’t hurt you.
 He’s as much afraid of you as you are of him.”
 I was wrong.
 As he started out the door he let out a horrifying scream.
 He turned and jumped from the door onto the bed.
 I’ve never seen anyone that small jump so far in my life.
 He was hysterical.
 My wife and I tried to calm him down.
-Just then we heard our oldest son call from the living room that one of our hamsters was out.
+Just then, we heard our oldest son call from the living room that one of our hamsters was out.
 So, I got out of bed and started searching for the “huge mouse that looked like a Guinea Pig.”
 We finally found her in the bathroom and put her back in her cage.
+Then we all went back to sleep.

-When we are young we are innocent and trusting.
+When we’re young we’re innocent and trusting.
 It doesn’t take long for fear to develop in us though.
 As we get older we learn not to fear certain things we once did, but at the same time, other fears develop in us.
 Life throws so many things at us and we can’t always dodge them all.
 But, as we learn to trust God, we begin to understand that he knows all, and he is watching over us and protecting us.
-Then we can have peace and not fear, when we find ourselves in situations we don’t understand.
+Then, we can have peace and not be afraid when we find ourselves in situations we don’t understand.
 2 Timothy 1:7 says “For God has not given us the spirit of fear; but of power, and of love, and of a sound mind.”

 The Bible says fear doesn’t come from God.
 Satan and his evil angels are the ones who cause us to be afraid.
 There is no limit to the different things they can use to accomplish their goals, but I think visual media is the number one way they put fear into the hearts of humans.
-TV, movies and video games are among the top ways I see this happening, and people keep watching Ghost stories, zombie, vampires and demon stories and have no clue that these things are opening doorways for demons to enter our lives.
-No wonder people have so much fear.
+TV, movies and video games are among the top ways I see this happening, and people keep watching stories about ghosts, zombies, vampires, and demons and they have no clue that these things are opening doorways for demons to enter their lives.
+No wonder people have so much fear today.
 But it doesn’t have to be that way.

 Psalm 118:6 says, “The LORD is on my side; I will not fear.”